Rules and misconduct

 - copying another candidate’s work.

-- using unauthorised aids (including notes, note paper, calculator, mobile phone, tape recorder, etc.).
+- using unauthorised aids or prohibited items (including notes, calculator, mobile phone, tape recorder, dictionary etc.).

 - attempting to navigate away from the test screen during an online test.